 Upon her arrival in Tel Aviv Clara enrolled in a teachers’ college and later worked as a teacher in a primary school for seven years.
 Listening to Yeshayahu Leibowitz (1903–1994) lecture in 1945 inspired her to study biology at the Hebrew University of Jerusalem.
 In 1946 she married Zalman Heyn (1914–1995), the first spokesman and head of public relations at the Ministry of Labor.
 Their daughter Adith (later Appelbaum) was born in 1950 and Pinhas, their son, was born in 1955.

-The War of Independence (1947–1949) interrupted Heyn’s academic studies and she served in the Haganah and in the Israel Defence Forces.
+The War of Independence (1947–1949) interrupted Heyn’s academic studies and she served in the Haganah and in the Israel Defense Forces.
 Returning to academic life, she completed her M.Sc. in botany (cytotaxonomy) in 1954 under the advisorship of Naomi Feinbrun.
 In 1960 she submitted her dissertation on the “Monographic revision of annual species of Medicago L. in the sections Spirocarpos Ser. and Orbiculares Urb.”
 Her book, based on that dissertation, quickly attracted international acclaim and remains a classic to this very day.
 The family Leguminosae, and especially the genus Medicago, continued to be her main area of expertise.
 In addition to Medicago, some of the genera she studied in depth were Trigonella, Lotus, Onobrychys, Lupinus, Prangos, Heptaptera and Calendula.

 Heyn joined the staff at the Hebrew University of Jerusalem in 1962 and was promoted to full professor in 1978.
 An excellent and popular teacher, she never left the classroom until the last student had departed.
 For almost three decades (1969–1997) she directed the Hebrew University’s Herbarium and in 1980 launched the computerization of this herbarium’s collections.